We’re in the midst of the prime Baby Boomer years of retirement, with about 10,000 Boomers turning 65 every day!1

-At the same time, the challenges of saving, investing and managing assets through retirement are becoming more complex.
+At the same time, the challenges of saving in the middle class income range, investing, and managing assets through retirement are becoming more complex.
 Navigating this world requires an increased level of knowledge, training and experience with financial matters and an ability to draw on trusted resources for information and guidance.

+How much have Baby Boomers saved for retirement?
 Two-thirds (62%) of middle-income Boomers express some doubts that they will have enough money to live comfortably throughout retirement.

 Eight in 10 (83%) of middle-income Boomers have not received any specialized training or education on topics related to retirement financial security.

-More than half (54%) of middle-income Boomers report investable assets of less than $100,000, with one-third (34%) reporting less than $25,000.
+When it comes to average retirement savings Baby Boomers have accumulated, more than half (54%) of middle-income Boomers report investable assets of less than $100,000, with one-third (34%) reporting less than $25,000.